Battle of the Eureka Stockade: Fortification of the Eureka lead

-The rebels sent out scouts and established picket lines in order to have advance warning of Rede's movements.
-Messengers were dispatched to other mining settlements, including Bendigo and Creswick, requesting reinforcements for the Eureka Stockade.
-The "moral force" faction, led by Humffray, withdrew from the protest movement the previous day as the men of violence moved into the ascendancy.
-The rebels continued to fortify their position as 300-400 men arrived from Creswick's Creek to join the struggle.
-Carboni recalls they were: "dirty and ragged, and proved the greatest nuisance.
-One of them, Michael Tuohy, behaved valiantly."
-The arrival of these reinforcements required the dispatch of foraging parties, leaving a garrison of around 200 men behind.
-Teddy Shanahan, a merchant whose store on the Eureka lead had been engulfed by the stockade, said the rebels immediately became very short on food, drink, and accommodation and that by the evening before the battle:
+The rebels sent out scouts and established picket lines in order to have advance warning of Rede's movements and a request for reinforcements to the other mining settlements.
+The "moral force" faction had withdrawn from the protest movement as the men of violence moved into the ascendancy.
+The rebels continued to fortify their position as 300-400 men arrived from Creswick's Creek, and Carboni recalls they were: "dirty and ragged, and proved the greatest nuisance.
+One of them, Michael Tuohy, behaved valiantly".
+Once foraging parties were organised, there was a rebel garrison of around 200 men.
+Amid the Saturday night revelry, low munitions, and major desertions, Lalor ordered that any man attempting to leave the stockade be shot.